mediafellows/mediafellows.github.io/collections/_jobs/20220227_web_project_manager.md

 <p>
 <h2>What we have to offer ...</h2>
 <ul>
-  <li>A team of smart, curious people who work hard but with fun every day to optimize our amazing product</li>
-  <li>A modern Media Asset Management solution with a state-of-the-art technology stack and a fascinating growth perspective</li>
+  <li>A competitive payment package plus a broad variety of perks for Learning/Education, Public Transport, and Sports/Fitness</li>
+  <li>A supportive package to obtain a working visa as well as relocating to Berlin, Germany</li>
   <li>A free choice of working tools and software you like and are most familiar with</li>
   <li>A broad flexibility in how, when, and where you work</li>
+  <li>A team of smart, curious people who work hard but with fun every day to optimize our amazing product</li>
-  <li>A fast-moving company with excellent growth opportunities</li>
+  <li>A fast-moving, flat hierarchical company with excellent growth opportunities</li>
-  <li>A competitive payment package</li>
+  <li>A modern Media Asset Management solution with a state-of-the-art technology stack and an incredible growth perspective</li>
 </ul>
 </p>
 <p>